pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1113-btps_ld1.rst

 Device Updates
 --------------
 - Added laser destination 1 (LD1), where a diagnostics box is installed, to the Laser Beam Transport System (BTPS) state configuration.
+Updated overview and configuration screens to display LD1.

 New Devices
 -----------